 Unfortunately not, and there’s no specific scheme in place to help limited company directors.
 However it is possible to furlough yourself, but you can only do this for the income you receive under Pay As You Earn (HMRC’s system to collect income tax and National Insurance from employment) and not income you receive from dividends.
 Whilst you will still be able to complete your statutory directors duties to the minimal extent required, you won’t be able to work for your company if you do this.

-As a director, if you’re not eligible for either the Self-Employment or furlough scheme, then depending on your individual circumstances, your business may be able to get a government-backed ‘Bounce Back’ loan for up to £50,000 to help you through this period.
-You can apply for a loan if your business is based in the UK, was established before 1 March 2020 and has been adversely affected by coronavirus.
+As a director, if you’re not eligible for either the Self-Employment or furlough scheme, then depending on your individual circumstances, your business may have been able to get a government-backed ‘Bounce Back’ loan for up to £50,000 to help you through this period, or a Business Interruption Loan, although applications for both these schemes have now closed.

 Is there any other financial support available?